vanadiuz/table-reservation/README.md

 ## Introduction :wave:

 This plugin allows users quickly book a table in your cafe or make a restaurant reservation.
 Also it can be used for coworking, internet cafe (cybercafe) and night club.
-Undoubtedly, its simplicity and beauty will increase the attendance of your place.
-Built with Vue and Wordpress is the most feature-rich WP Table Reservation Plugin that is 100% free.

 <p align="center">
   <img src = "http://true-emotions.studio/wp-content/uploads/2018/01/screenshot-1.gif" width=1000>